wmo-im/wis2box-training/documentation/docs/practical-sessions/installing-wis2box-with-test-data.md

     What topics are configured in this file?

 !!! note
-    The `wis2box.data.csv2bufr.ObservationDataCSV2BUFR` converts csv-data into BUFR-format.
-The attribute `notify: true` indicates that the broker should publish a WIS2-notification for each BUFR-file that was produced
+    The `wis2box.data.csv2bufr.ObservationDataCSV2BUFR` converts csv-data into BUFR format.
+The attribute `notify: true` indicates that the broker should publish a WIS2 notification for each BUFR file that was produced

-    The plugin for `wis2box.data.bufr2geojson.ObservationDataBUFR2GeoJSON` converts bufr4 to GeoJSON which is stored in the wis2box-api backend (elasticsearch).
+    The plugin for `wis2box.data.bufr2geojson.ObservationDataBUFR2GeoJSON` converts bufr4 to GeoJSON which is stored in the **wis2box-api** backend (Elasticsearch).

 ### metadata/station/station_list.csv

-The wis2box-setup reads metadata about the stations for which it will process data from the file `metadata/station/station_list.csv` provided in the `WIS2BOX_HOST_DATADIR`.
+The wis2box setup reads metadata about the stations for which it will process data from the file `metadata/station/station_list.csv` provided in the `WIS2BOX_HOST_DATADIR`.

 Inspect the content of `test-data/metadata/station/station_list.csv`: